p4tc-dev/p4tc-tutorial-pub/README.md

 vagrant up dev
 ```

+-->

-All flavors will install all the required software per flavor, including the Linux kernel with P4TC support and iproute2 along with downloading this repository to the VM under `/home/p4tc/p4tc-tutorial`.
+All flavors will install all the required software per flavor along with downloading this repository to the VM under `/home/p4tc/p4tc-tutorial-pub`.
 At the end of script's execution, the VM will be rebooted to apply the new configuration.
 You might need to wait a few minutes before you will be able to log in to the VM.
 Once the VM is ready, you can SSH to it with:

 ```bash